marcprux/MemoZ/README.md

 Care must be taken that memozied computations are truly referentially transparent.
 It might be tempting to cache results of parsing dates or numbers using built-in static parsing utilities, but be mindful that these functions often take external environment settings (such as the current locale) into account, so if the environment changes between invocations, the memoized result will not be the same as the computed result.

-In general, if your memoization subjects are **pure** value types (i.e., they transitively contain no properties that are reference)
+In general, if your memoization subjects are **pure** value types (i.e., they transitively contain no properties that are reference types), and the memozied properties are dependent only on the state of the subject, then `memoz` is a safe and transparent operation.

 ## Implementation Details